Google Works Out a Fascinating, Slightly Scary Way For AI To Isolate Voices In a Crowd - Slashdot

 It's Charlie McCarthy.

-Dinosaurs will appreciate it (Score:2)
+Dinosaurs will appreciate it (Score:4, Interesting)

-Keep in mind that it's still in the alpha stage (Score:2)
+Keep in mind that it's still in the alpha stage (Score:3)

 So far it's only able to isolate Fran Drescher's voice in a crowd of Amish people.
 But they're improving it every day.